Phone: (202) 296-5505 Email: info@winvale.com

 Sources Sought Notices and Small Business Opportunities

-One major outcome of a Sources Sought is the potential for the opportunity to be assigned to a particular small business set-aside, such as Service Disabled Veteran Owned Small Business (SDVOSB), Woman Owned Small Business (WOSB), HUBZone, etc.
+One major outcome of a Sources Sought is the potential for the opportunity to be assigned to a particular small business set-aside, such as Service Disabled Veteran Owned Small Business (SDVOSB), Woman Owned Small Business (WOSB), HUBZone, etc. Deciding whether a set-aside is relevant is very important because each federal agency has small business goals they need to meet.
+That's why if you're a small business, you should take this opportunity to share your voice in the Sources Sought Notice.

 Why Should Contractors Respond to a Sources Sought Notice?

 A common mistake contractors make is to ignore a Sources Sought due to the lack of a dollar value assigned to the opportunity.
-While it may not mean immediate payment, it holds a significant amount of value to your company.
+While it may not mean immediate pay-off, it holds a significant amount of value to your company.
 This is because an early stage opportunity like a Sources Sought is the stage in which your business has the most control and input into shaping the requirements.

 This is the time where your company can make recommendations for how to increase efficiency, decrease costs, or propose additional changes that would steer the award in your favor.
 If you can convince the contracting agency that the solicitation should include an important component that you know most of your competitors do not possess, then you can greatly increase your chance of winning the opportunity once a formal solicitation is issued.

 In addition to shaping the opportunity, responding to a Sources Sought Notice gives your organization a chance to introduce yourself and begin a dialogue with the Contracting Officer (CO).
-It's not a great sign if the government agency reviewing your final proposal has never heard of you before the final stage, and they've gotten comfortable with other contractors throughout the solicitation process.
+It's not a great sign if the government agency reviewing your final proposal has never heard of you before the final stage, and they've gotten comfortable with other contractors throughout the solicitation process

 Where Can You Find Sources Sought Notices?